 The complete article can be found on the Missions Catalyst website

 Tags: Adventure, Children

-This entry was posted on Monday, October 4th, 2010 at 3:37 pm and is filed under AREA OF MINISTRY, Inspirational Stories, Middle East, Training & Opportunities, WORLD MISSION.
+This entry was posted on Monday, October 4th, 2010 at 3:37 pm and is filed under AREAS OF MINISTRY, Middle East, Reports & Reviews, WORLD MISSION.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can leave a response, or trackback from your own site.